mever-team/FairBench/docs/documentation/dimensions.md

 ## Unpack to dictionaries

-FairBench offers helper operators toconvert iterable data into dictionaries that can be passed to `Dimensions`.
+FairBench offers helper operators that convert iterable data into dictionaries that can be passed to `Dimensions`.
 The most common pattern is analyzing categorical values found in iterables with the